 The Saplings welcomes children from all Special Education Need and Disabilities (SEND) backgrounds.
 The Saplings is an inclusive pre-school and offers a safe and stimulating environment for children with SEND, including Autism and Down syndrome.

 We are supported by the local authority helping children with additional needs and a variety of professionals, including Speech and Language Therapists, who work with the staff to secure the best outcome for these children.
 By pooling this varied expertise and understanding, we provide a caring and appropriate curriculum for each child.
-Many staff have an understanding and awareness of Autistic Spectrum Condition (ASC).
-Training for SEND is ongoing.
+Training for SEND is ongoing and is part of our belief in the importance of continuing professional development.

 Please contact our Special Educational Needs and Disabilities Co-ordinator (SENDCO) Mrs Maria Gibbons for further information.